To check train times & fares within Switzerland, use the Swiss Railways website www.sbb.ch.

 TGV Duplex cafe-bar TGV Duplex 2nd class seats, upper deck

-The cafe-bar on upper deck in car 4 (or 14), serving tea, coffee, soft drinks, wine, beer, snacks & microwave dishes.
+Cafe-bar on upper deck in car 4 (or 14), serving tea, coffee, wine, beer, snacks & microwaved dishes.

 2nd class seats, this is upper deck seating.
 There's a mix or tables for 4 and unidirectional seating.
 360Ί photo.